pcaressa/prey-predator/README.md

 ### Paolo Caressa

-This repository contains a script which implements, in a non idiomatic and plain lean-and-mean Python 3 (no Numpy, no Pandas etc.), an agent based model for a simple ecological predator-prey system.
+This repository contains a script which implements, in a non idiomatic and plain lean-and-mean Python 3 (no Numpy, no Pandas, no Matplotlib etc.), an agent based model for a simple ecological predator-prey system.

 It is essentially borrowed from Gary W Flake *The Computational Beauty of the Nature*, where the idea for the set up and the algorithms in their essence are described.

 This is not serious research, just a toy but I hope it could be useful to someone.

 The simulation happens in a *territory*, thus a 2D grid whose cells can contain nothing, plants, a herbivore or a carnivore.